d3Jesus/alx-system_engineering-devops/0x01-shell_permissions/README.md

 TASK 2:	Prints all the groups the current user is part of.
 TASK 3: Changes the owner of the file hello to the user betty.
 TASK 4: Creates an empty file called hello.
+TASK 5: Adds execute permission to the owner of the file hello.